Zhang Yimou

-Early life
+Early life and education

-Zhang was born on 14 November 1950 in Xi'an, the capital of Shaanxi province.
 Zhang's father, Zhang Bingjun (张秉钧), a dermatologist, had been an officer in the National Revolutionary Army under Chiang Kai-shek during the Chinese Civil War; an uncle and an elder brother had followed the Nationalist forces to Taiwan after their 1949 defeat.
 Zhang's mother, Zhang Xiaoyou (张孝友), was a doctor at the 2nd Hospital affiliated Xi'an Jiao Tong University who graduated from Xi'an Medical University.
 He has two younger brothers, Zhang Weimou (张伟谋) and Zhang Qimou (张启谋).
 As a result of his family's ties to the Nationalist movement, Zhang faced difficulties in his early life.

 During the Cultural Revolution of the 1960s and 1970s, Zhang left his school studies and went to work, first as a farm labourer for 3 years, and later at a cotton textile mill for 7 years in the city of Xianyang.
 During this time he took up painting and amateur still photography, selling his own blood to buy his first camera.
-In 1978, he went to Beijing Film Academy and majored in cinematography.
-He has an Honorary Doctorate Degree from Boston University and also one from Yale University.